jankrepl/deepdow/docs/source/networks.rst

 The main goal of :code:`deepdow` is to provide easy access to building end-to-end differentiable portfolio allocation neural networks.
 This section proposes multiple different networks and shows how to create new ones.
 To better understand this section, we encourage the user to read previous sections.
-In particular, the section :ref:`basics` discussses the overall pipeline.
+In particular, the section :ref:`basics` discusses the overall pipeline.
 Additionally, in :ref:`layers` we describe in detail the building blocks of the networks.